Fundamentalism May Feel Safe, But It’s Shortsighted

 WHY FUNDAMENTALISM IS NOT A SAFE HARBOR

 The priesthood of all believers doesn’t refer only to me, or only to the believers in my church, or only to the believers who share my view on second- and third-level doctrines.
 As Michael Reeves observes, such a posture is “unevangelical individualism.”
 It fails to value the unity of the gospel found in the church’s creeds and theologians.
 Creeds and theologians don’t replace Scripture, he adds, “but it would be decidedly foolish to ignore them and fail to heed their wisdom. . . .
 Without a keen awareness of where the church has always stood, the mood of our age—and how we might succumb to it—will be far harder to see.”[2]
-Fundamentalism blinds us to healthy catholicity and theological error due to pride in a sterile, tightly-packaged belief system.
+This narrow fundamentalism blinds us to healthy catholicity and theological error due to pride in a sterile, tightly-packaged belief system.

-In my early fundamentalist days, some teachers equated one’s standing with God to one’s eschatological position.
-Not even Scofield would have countenanced this idea.
 Yet that’s the problem with certain strains of fundamentalism.
 Its adherents tend to go further than their instructors.
 The self-righteousness it generates clouds the mind to humility and grace, in turn distancing Christians from the sweetness of fellowship with Christ and his multi-ethnic, multi-generational, and multi-cultural church.
+Granted, it’s not just in fundamentalism that we find restrictive gatekeeping to the faith.
+It can creep into reformed and charismatic circles too.
 Paul counters this logic in Galatians 3:26–29:

 For in Christ Jesus you are all sons of God, through faith.
 For as many of you as were baptized into Christ have put on Christ.
 There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus.
 And if you are Christ’s, then you are Abraham’s offspring, heirs according to promise.